BernhardRode/aws-infra-sandbox/AmazonQ.md

 ## CI/CD Workflow

-### PR Preview Environments
+### PR PR Environments
-- When a PR is opened against the `main` branch, a preview environment is automatically deployed
+- When a PR is opened against the `main` branch, a pr environment is automatically deployed
 - Each PR gets its own isolated environment with unique resource names
 - A comment is added to the PR with links to the deployed resources
-- Preview environments are automatically destroyed when the PR is closed
+- PR environments are automatically destroyed when the PR is closed

 ### Staging Environment
 - When code is merged to `main`, it's automatically deployed to the staging environment